By Vicky · Published Jun. 4th, 2021 · Updated Nov. 23rd, 2022

 The route starts along the edge of the lagoon and there are signs you can follow.
-There are amazing views over the water and you can see thousand of birds, especially flamingoes.
+There are amazing views over the water and you can see thousands of birds, especially flamingoes.

 We saw fish eagles in the trees and pelicans across the other side of the lagoon.

 The trail then headed inland towards some sand dunes before heading back through the scrub towards the car park.

 We saw many animals on the way back, especially near the restaurant, where we had a burger and chips for lunch.